hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 # Performance Considerations

-The details in [@!RFC7858] and [@!RFC8310] about e.g. using persistent connections and TLS Session Resumption [@!RFC5077] are fully applicable to DNS Zone Transfer over DoT as well.
+The details in [@!RFC7858] and [@!RFC8310] about e.g. using persistent connections and TLS Session Resumption [@!RFC5077] are fully applicable to XFR-over-TLS as well.

 # Implementation Considerations